 The cost component split and cost component views provide valuable insight into a cost estimate.
-Setting up cost components correctly in a cost component structure leads you to a multi-faceted understanding of a product cost within a single cost estimate.
-At the beginning of the implementation our priority was to develop standard costs and we ignored additional information we could have obtained with a better understanding of cost component views.
+Setting up cost components correctly leads you to a multi-faceted understanding of cost estimates.

 Figure 1: Cost Component Configuration

-When you define a cost component with transaction OKTZ several settings control how you use it in a material cost estimate including whether the cost component is relevant to update material master fields.
-Each highlighted item in Figure 1 defines a category of cost.
-A cost component can be assigned to more than one category, with the exception of Cost of Goods Sold which defines one of two categories.
-Cost elements assigned to this cost component can either be for Cost of Goods Manufactured or Sales and Administrative Costs (or Not Relevant for either).
+You can assign a cost component to more than one category, except the Cost of Goods Sold which defines one of two categories.
+Accounts assigned to this cost component can be for Cost of Goods Manufactured, or Sales and Administrative Costs, or Not Relevant.

 Figure 2: Cost Component Views Configuration

-A new implementation has eight pre-configured views as shown in Figure 2.
+A new SAP implementation has eight pre-configured views, as shown in Figure 2.
 You can define more.

 Figure 3: Cost Category Assignment to Cost Component Views

 Cost of Goods Manufactured is selected in the Cost of Goods Manufactured Cost Component View in Figure 3.
 You can assign one or more categories to a cost component view.

 For example, the Cost of Goods Sold cost component view combines Costs of Goods Manufactured and Sales and Administrative Costs.